GerHobbelt/owemdjee/README.md

 - **pcg-cpp-random** [📁](./pcg-cpp-random) [🌐](https://github.com/GerHobbelt/pcg-cpp) -- a C++ implementation of the PCG family of random number generators, which are fast, statistically excellent, and offer a number of useful features.
 - **pcg-c-random** [📁](./pcg-c-random) [🌐](https://github.com/GerHobbelt/pcg-c) -- a C implementation of the PCG family of random number generators, which are fast, statistically excellent, and offer a number of useful features.
 - **randen** [📁](./randen) [🌐](https://github.com/GerHobbelt/randen) -- What if we could default to attack-resistant random generators without excessive CPU cost?
 We introduce 'Randen', a new generator with security guarantees; it outperforms MT19937, pcg64_c32, Philox, ISAAC and ChaCha8 in real-world benchmarks.
 This is made possible by AES hardware acceleration and a large Feistel permutation.
+- **stan** [📁](./stan) [🌐](https://github.com/GerHobbelt/stan) -- Stan is a C++ package providing (1) full Bayesian inference using the No-U-Turn sampler (NUTS), a variant of Hamiltonian Monte Carlo (HMC), (2) approximate Bayesian inference using automatic differentiation variational inference (ADVI), and (3) penalized maximum likelihood estimation (MLE) using L-BFGS optimization.
+It is built on top of the [Stan Math library](https://github.com/stan-dev/math).
+- **stateline** [📁](./stateline) [🌐](https://github.com/GerHobbelt/stateline) -- a framework for distributed Markov Chain Monte Carlo (MCMC) sampling written in C++.
+It implements random walk Metropolis-Hastings with parallel tempering to improve chain mixing, provides an adaptive proposal distribution to speed up convergence, and allows the user to factorise their likelihoods (eg. over sensors or data).
 - **warpLDA** [📁](./warpLDA) [🌐](https://github.com/GerHobbelt/warplda) -- a cache efficient implementation for Latent Dirichlet Allocation.
 - other *topic modeling* code on the Net: